discordjs/guide/guide/creating-your-bot/README.md

 ## Creating the main file

-Open your code editor and create a new file.
+Open your project directory and create a new file.
 We suggest that you save the file as `index.js`, but you may name it whatever you wish.
+We'll be using a [`config.json` configuration file](/creating-your-bot/#using-config-json) for our project structures throughout the guide.

 Here's the base code to get you started: